Mohamed-Abduelaziz/flinkforward2017/Readme.md

 ## Keynote

-* evolution of applications, good overview, why stream processing with state
+* evolution of applications
+* good overview
+* streaming application with state as the next evolutional step of applications

 ## DATA ARTISANS PRODUCT ANNOUNCMENT